radivot/myelo/CML/hahnel20/otherNotes/README.md

 ```

 ![](../../../docs/Xss.png)
-This shows that 11 out of 21 have X in steady state 30 years out.
+This shows that 11 out of 21 have X in steady state 30 years out, i.e. are flat at 0 in these plots.

 The following code extends the final time to 30,000 years.
 ```